From Security Issues to Churn, to Differentiating OTT

 In talking with attendees, customers, and other industry players, we heard them wondering about how video service providers could expand on their OTT service infrastructure, and the additional services they could build into the cloud that may be sitting on legacy systems right now.
 When they launched OTT, they would have only included the necessary services.
 And most likely they kept other services like data analytics, marketing, or other integrated services separate.
 Now they’re wondering if they could ‘bake those in’ to the service offering.
 What if they could use the OTT infrastructure as a blueprint for other infrastructure projects they’re embarking on?
 (The answer is ‘Yes,’ by the way.
 Contact us to learn how Evergent is already doing this for many of our customers.)

 Vote Yes on Reducing Churn — A No-Brainer Topic

 Everyone wants to reduce churn, and everyone talks about it non-stop.
-Makes sense since it is so critical to business growth.
-We heard people talking about how to improve marketing and segmentation of users to improve experiences and reduce churn, and how to expand into marketing automation and analytics.
+It makes sense since it is so critical to business growth.
+We heard people talking about how to improve marketing and segmentation of users to improve experiences and reduce churn and how to expand into marketing automation and analytics.

 At Evergent, we see two fundamental challenges with any video subscription service: acquisition and retention.
 Read our blog on churn to learn more.